abs13/Image-Compare/README.md

 2. imagehash
 3. Pillow
 #### Installing python module dependencies:
-Module dependencies are  bundled together in requirments.txt
+Module dependencies are  bundled together in requirments.txt and can be installed using
 > pip install -r requirments.txt

 ## Usage